THE BLOG

 Mezzanine in a Double Height Extension | Architects for Hackney | forrester architects

 Our latest project is an exciting townhouse refurbishment in Stoke Newington.
 A feature mezzanine overlooks a newly created double-height space to the existing rear extension.
-Keen to stay in the area we decided to invest in an ambitious townhouse refurbishment and avoid the cost of relocating.
+Keen to stay in the area the client decided to reinvest in an ambitious townhouse refurbishment and avoid the cost of relocating.
 This ambitious project removes the first floor bedroom and bathroom to create a dynamic new living environment.
-The house is transformed.
+The rear lounge space is transformed.

 The original house has a perfect aspect but over heating challenges need to be addressed without losing natural daylight.
 The refurbishment provides a perfect opportunity to address the issues.
 With the ever increased energy costs there was an opportunity to reconsider the thermal efficiency of the house as a whole.

 Our client is passionate about sustainability and eager to make their home as energy-efficient as possible.
+The gas boiler will be removed and replaced with an air-source heat pump which will be mounted on the outrigger roof adjacent to the new solar panel.
 The new double height extension will be a a spacious, open-plan lower ground floor, with a dynamic dual aspect to the front and back and designed to be bright and airy.
 This holistic approach to thermal efficiency and sustainable living coupled with considered design sets a benchmark for future refurbishments.

 28